ssadedin/bpipe/docs/Guides/AWS.md

 Bpipe supports running jobs on Amazon WebServices Elastic Compute Cloud (EC2) infrastructure.
 This section describes how to setup Bpipe to launch jobs using your AWS account.

-_Note_: Cloud support is still under development, and should be considered beta functionality.

 ## Configuration

 To run jobs on EC2, you should configure a number of settings in your `bpipe.config` file.
 Follow the